raphaelpthibeault/autopar/README.md

 Time is average runtime per 10 runs, timed using the Linux `time` command.

 #### Quicksort Runtime Comparison
-We observe an average speedup of 2.51 with APAR.
+We observe an average speedup of 2.51 with AUTOPAR.
 ![Quicksort](results/quicksort.png)

 #### Molecular Dynamics Runtime Comparison
-We observe an average speedup of 2.22 with APAR.
+We observe an average speedup of 2.22 with AUTOPAR.
 ![Molecular-Dyn](results/molecular-dyn.png)